WilliamSkamser/GMAT_LowThrust/README.md

    LowThrustOutputStructToExcel-> can be used to regenerate the Excel set-up sheet using output struct.

+   Known Errors:
-   Known Errors:   'Minor iteration limit' is stuck at 10000
+   1) 'Minor iteration limit' is stuck at 10000

-   Future Work:
+   2) MATLAB's functions for reading the Excel table does not work for MATLAB 2019 or older

+   Protental Improvments:
-   Replacing/Providing the option to optimize with GMAT's CSALT plugin Improve run time of optimization
+   1) Replacing/Providing the option to optimize with GMAT's CSALT plugin
+   2) Improve run time of optimization